aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AdvancedProtection-AdvancedProtection.java" >}}

 {{% alert color="primary" %}}

-Save the file to EXCEL97TO2003 or XLSX format because these advanced protection settings are only supported by MS Excel XP and later versions.
+Save the file in **EXCEL97TO2003** or **XLSX** format because these advanced protection settings are only supported by MS Excel XP and later versions.
 {{% /alert %}}

 ### **Cell Locking Issue**

-If you want to restrict users from editing cells the cells must be locked before any protection settings are applied.
-Otherwise the cells can be edited even if worksheet is protected.
+If you want to restrict users from editing cells, the cells must be locked before any protection settings are applied.
+Otherwise, the cells can be edited even if the worksheet is protected.
 In Microsoft Excel XP, cells can be locked through the following dialog:

 **Dialog to lock cells in Excel XP**

 ![todo:image_alt_text](protect-and-unprotect-worksheet_7.png)

-It is possible to lock cells using the Aspose.Cells API too.
-Each cell has a Style API that further contains a setLocked method.
-Use it lock or unlock cells.
+It is also possible to lock cells using the Aspose.Cells API.
+Each cell has a Style API that further contains a **setLocked** method.
+Use it to lock or unlock cells.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-LockCell-LockCell.java" >}}
 {{< app/cells/assistant language="java" >}}